cglwn/chars2gif/README.md

 Make a GIF from a text sequence.

-I made this for a GIF similar to Claude Code's animation
+I made this for a GIF similar to Claude Code's animation.

 ![](./claude-code-centred.gif)

+# Usage
 ```
 npm install
 node create_gif.js "✳✳✳✳✳✳✽✻✶✢······✢✶✻✽" "#c87e5c" "claude-code.gif"